makersacademy/rps-challenge/README.md

 | r,p,s         | play              | Play rock paper scissors against com. |
 | r,p,s (bonus) | play (bonus)      | Instead of com, make two multiplayers |
 | r,p,s (bonus) | play (bonus)      | Adapt to the actual rules of the game |

+Having built this domain model was part of my progress, as it allowed me to note what functions were required for the program to work.
+It's a great technique I use to map out the need of the program to suit the needs of the project's objective.